Collaborative Learning via Prediction Consensus: Discussion and extensions

 \paragraph*{Acknowledgements.}

-DF would like to thank Anastasia Koloskova, Felix Kuchelmeister, Matteo Pagliardini and Nikita Doikov for helpful discussions during the project and El Mahdi Chayti for proofreading.
+DF would like to thank Anastasia Koloskova, Felix Kuchelmeister, Matteo Pagliardini, and Nikita Doikov for helpful discussions during the project and El Mahdi Chayti for proofreading.
 DF acknowledges funding from EDIC fellowship from the Department of Computer Science at EPFL.
+CM acknowledges support from the Tübingen AI Center.
+This project was supported by SNSF grant 200020\_200342.